Maximum 0-1 Timed Matching on Temporal Graphs: Introduction

 Solving many well known graph problems on temporal graphs introduces new challenges.
 For many graph problems, the usual definitions and algorithms for the problem on static graphs do not apply directly to temporal graphs.
 As an example, consider the notion of paths in a graph, which is used extensively in applications using graphs.
 Unlike static graphs, in a temporal graph, an edge can only be used for traversal if it exists at the time of the traversal, and the definition of a path in a static graph no longer holds in a temporal graph.
-In a temporal graph, a path from a node $u$ to node $v$ must contain a sequence of edges from $u$ to $v$ that exist in strictly increasing order of time, unlike a static graph where just a sequence of edges from $u$ to $v$ is sufficient.
-This makes many problems that use the notion of paths more complex to solve in temporal graphs.
+In a temporal graph, a path from a vertex $u$ to vertex $v$ must contain a sequence of edges from $u$ to $v$ that exist in strictly increasing order of time, unlike a static graph where just a sequence of edges from $u$ to $v$ is sufficient.
+Various other notions of paths have been defined on temporal graphs \cite{CasteigtsHMZ20, Xuan03, Wu14}.
+This makes many problems that use notions of paths more complex to solve in temporal graphs.
 Similar examples exist for many other graph related problems.
-Several works have addressed graph problems such as finding paths and trees \cite{Xuan03, Huang15}, computing dominating sets \cite{Mandal18}, traveling salesman problem \cite{Michail16}, finding vertex separator \cite{zschoche20}, computing sparse spanners \cite{casteigts19} etc. on temporal graphs.
+Several works have addressed graph problems such as finding paths and trees \cite{Xuan03, Huang15, MandalG20cctree}, computing dominating sets \cite{Mandal18}, travelling salesman problem \cite{Michail16}, finding vertex separator \cite{zschoche20}, computing sparse spanners \cite{casteigts19}, etc. on temporal graphs.